$169,545Average Value$116Average Price per Sq Ft4Homes For Sale

 Procter is a mile away from Bundschu Park, where kids can play on the playground, shoot hoops or practice their soccer moves on an open field.
 Its circular walking trail is an ideal spot for moving meditation.
 Hill Park features a 10,000-square-foot skate park 2 miles away to accommodate beginners to advanced skaters.
 The park includes a 6-foot and 9-foot bowl, a creek and a walking trail.

-The skate park at Hill Park is the place to sharpen your skills.
+The skate park at Hill Park is the place for local skaters to practice their skills.

 Bundschu Park has a large basketball court for games and practice.